| After returning from my trip to Santa Barbara, the person who had

 me

+to attend.
 Most of the people attending the meeting were public who were sick

 of the high prices and heavy ethics in the CoS.
 The host was telling